Trinity College, Toronto: Recent years

 Trinity College suffered from a spate of negative media stories across the 1990s.
 In 1991 students began campaigning against Episkopon, a long-standing Trinity student society.
-Episkopon was founded in 1858 with the objective of providing "gentle chastisement" to errant members of college.
+Episkopon was founded in 1858 with the objective of providing "gentle chastisement" to errant members of the university.
 By the 1980s, some students began accusing the society of singling out students for racist, sexist, and homophobic attacks.
 This campaign attracted considerable press, and a statement of support from Marion Boyd, Ontario's Minister for the Status of Women.
 In fall 1991, an outspoken student critic of Episkopon was doused in a bucket of urine and feces in what was reported as an act of retribution.
-In 1992, the College Council voted to dissociate Trinity from Episkopon, denying it student funds, official status, and the use of college property.
+In 1992, the College Council voted to dissociate Trinity from Episkopon, denying it student funds, official status, and the use of university property.

 In 1996, Trinity's Dean of Divinity David Holeton resigned his position after admitting to multiple claims of sexual abuse.
-Three years later, newspapers reported that Episkopon had returned to holding events, now simply off Trinity grounds..
+Three years later, newspapers reported that Episkopon had returned to holding events, now simply off Trinity grounds.
 Trinity College has not corroborated or refuted the allegations that some of the purported victims were above or below the age of consent at the time of the abuse.

 The turn of the century brought substantial changes to Trinity College.
 In 2005, Provost Margaret MacMillan, a famed historian and herself a Trinity graduate, ended the practice of gender-segregated residences.
 Whereas previously all women lived in St. Hilda's College and all men in the main Trinity building, under MacMillan co-education came to both buildings, with individual floors being designated single-sex.